 2 Navigation pane showing (in this example) the public apps on the Platform, grouped by toolkit.

 4 Tabs for workflow editor views (App Info, Visual Editor, Test and Code).

 6 Workflow editor pane showing a public workflow from the Platform, RSEM 1.2.31 Workflow With Star Aligner.

 7 Object inspector for tool node RSEM Prepare Reference in the workflow.

-8 Editor functions ( to zoom in, to zoom out, to fit the image to the screen, to redraw the layout and to delete the selected item from the workflow).
+8 Editor functions ( to zoom in, to zoom out, to fit the image to the screen, to redraw the layout and to export the workflow as an SVG image).

 9 Workflow status bar, showing the CWL version and the error state.

-By default, the workflow editor opens in Graph view, which shows a visual representation of the workflow and allows you to edit the workflow by dragging and dropping apps and connections.
-There is also a Code view, which shows the underlying CWL.
+By default, the workflow editor opens in Visual Editor view, which shows a visual representation of the workflow and allows you to edit the workflow by dragging and dropping apps and connections.
+There is also a Test view that allows you to set app inputs and run it locally using Rabix Executor, and a Code view, which shows the underlying CWL.
 Changes made in one view are immediately reflected in the other view so you can use whichever view is most convenient.